warpedcanadian/cs2450/Milestone3/README.md

     - About: Display information about the application.

   - Toolbar:
-    -Open File: Open a .txt file containing the BasicML program.
+   - Open File: Open a .txt file containing the BasicML program.
 This will load the program into the simulator.
     -Run: Execute the loaded BasicML program.
     -Stop: Stop the execution of the program.